powmedia/buildify/README.md

 ###perform(fn)
-Perform a function to manipulate or use the content.
+Perform a function on the content.
 The content is set to what the function returns.

     buildify()
         .load('src.js')